Image Format Comparison

-Image Format Comparison: HEIC vs JPG vs PNG vs WEBP
+HEIC vs JPG vs PNG vs WebP — which format is right for you?

 What's the difference between JPG and PNG?